 - Ask the spirit if you can take their picture.

-- Take as many pictures as you can, especially when you get positive readings on any piece of equipment.
+- Take as many pictures as you can, especially if you are picking up positive readings on any piece of equipment.

 Always remember that a majority of the people who will request an investigation will want to be comforted, informed on the topic, and they may desire the spirits to move on.
 No mater what your approach or believes are, be prepared to do this, and if you’re not able to, at least provide them with the names of people on your team.